msierraltav/rate-my-car/docs/design.md

 #### actions

-- The user writes in the input one
+- The user writes in the input year and maker.
+- The user writes year, maker and modal.

-- The user input vehicle and mileage
+- The user input vehicle data and mileage.

 ### Results Page